 Assistance to qualified individuals varies, but may include food / fuel vouchers, rent / mortgage assistance, prescription assistance, and / or utility assistance.

-Windham residents in financial need may be eligible for assistance and should contact Paula Carmichael, Human Resource Coordinator at 603-432-7732 for application information.
+Windham residents in financial need may be eligible for assistance and should contact Paula Carmichael, Human Resource Director at 603-432-7732 for application information.
 All information is held strictly confidential.

 It is a State requirement upon which our Zoning Ordinance, Subdivision Regulations, Site Plan Regulations, Capital Improvements Plan, and other related regulations depend.

 As defined by the State: “The purpose of the master plan is to set down as clearly and practically as possible the best and most appropriate future development of the [town], to aid the [planning] board in designing ordinances that result in preserving and enhancing the unique quality of life and culture of New Hampshire, and to guide the board in the performance of its other duties in a manner that achieves the principles of smart growth, sound planning, and wise resource protection.”